-How to add Ribbon to a christmas tree
+How to add Ribbon to a Christmas tree

 After my tree was fluffed…I took a nap..LOL

 No, it was time to add some ribbon.
 This is the point you could add garland as well.
-I love the look of the wood bead garlands but my day job is running a small daycare and there is something about garland that kids looooove to yank at!!
+I love the look of the wood bead garlands but my day job is running a small daycare and there is something about garlands that kids looooove to yank at!!